 When a yacht sails upwind, the wind pushes the boat away, making it drift leeward.
 The yacht moves with a leeway angle, and the incoming water attacks the boat (hull, keel, and rudder) at a certain angle of incidence.
 Under these conditions, the speed profile of the water at the proximity of the boat changes, decreasing the pressure on the windward side of the submerged parts and increasing the pressure on the leeward side.

-This difference of pressure makes a portion of the water on the leeward side (higher pressure) flow to the windward side (lower pressure) below the bottom tip of the hull, keel, and rudder, leaving behind vortices which contain rotational energy extracted from the boat, and therefore slowing it down.
+This difference of pressure makes a portion of the water on the leeward side (higher pressure) flow to the windward side (lower pressure) below the bottom tip of the hull, keel, and rudder, leaving behind vortices that contain rotational energy extracted from the boat, and therefore slowing it down.
 This phenomenon is especially important at the keel and rudder, where the local pressure changes abruptly, from higher to lower, at their sharp bottom tips.

 It is essential to understand that when sailing upwind, the wind pushes the boat away, gradually increasing the attack angle between the water and the boat.
 In boats featuring keels or centerboards, as the angle increases, so does the induced resistance but also the value of a force called lift, which counters (opposes) the drifting force.
 Eventually, the drifting force and the lift force will be of the same value (if it does not stall before), and as they act in opposite directions, they will be canceled.
 At that moment, the boat will be able to sail windward at a constant leeway angle without drifting more.
 The lift force and the induced resistance (or drag) are intimately interrelated.
 Without one, there is not the other.
 Therefore, a certain amount of induced resistance will always be necessary for a boat to be capable of sailing upwind.